emissary-ingress/emissary/user-guide/auth-tutorial.md

 ## 2. Configure Ambassador Edge Stack authentication

 Once the auth service is running, we need to tell Ambassador Edge Stack about it.
-The easiest way to do that is to annotate the `example-auth` service.
-While we could use `kubectl patch` for this, it's simpler to just modify the service definition and re-apply.
-Here's the new YAML:
+The easiest way to do that is to map the `example-auth` service with the following:

 ```yaml
 ---